 What you need to know about the Ivory Gull

 To see an Ivory Gull requires either a lot of luck or an expedition cruise to the High Arctic.
 Every few years, an Ivory Gull appears far south of its usual range, very rarely as far south as California or New Jersey.
 These appearances are a very big deal and the news spread throughout the birding community everywhere.

 Ivory Gull: Interesting facts

 The Ivory Gull nests on islands, cliffs, mountains, beaches, and sometimes even floating ice.

-Highlights where the Ivory Gull can be seen
+Spots where the Ivory Gull can be observed

 Austfonna and Bråsvellbreen

 The ice cliff here is so impressive it features in the opening credits of The Frozen Planet.
 It is where the massive ice cap of Austfonna, covering 58% of Nordaustlandet, meets the sea, and the third largest ice cap in the World.

 The ice cliff is about 180km long, apart from few rocky out¬crops, and roughly 24m high, with a series of waterfalls along the length when it is warmer.
 The ice cliff is routinely referred to as Bråsvellbreen, but it is the huge glacier streaming out of Austfonna.
 It often surges forward and is known as the Sudden Swell Glacier.
 The section at the southern end of Hinlopenstretet is the most accessible, often as a combined ship cruise and a Zodiac cruise, and it is simply breath taking, a bit like the ice wall in the Game of Thrones!